 You’ve probably heard it before:

-“Net worth is the best way to measure your wealth!”
+“Tracking net worth is the best way to see your financial picture!”

 “Focus on growing your net worth!”